OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/installing-tf-ansible-ziu.rst

-How to Perform a Zero Impact Tungsten Fabric Upgrade using the Ansible Deployer
+How to Perform a Zero Impact OpenSDN Upgrade using the Ansible Deployer
 ===============================================================================

 :date: 2021-01-19

-Starting in Tungsten Fabric Release 2005, you can perform a Zero Impact Upgrade (ZIU) of Tungsten Fabric using the TF Ansible Deployer container.
-The Tungsten Fabric Ansible Deployer container image can be loaded from the Juniper Networks Contrail Container Registry hosted at ``hub.juniper.net/contrail``.
+Starting in OpenSDN Release 2005, you can perform a Zero Impact Upgrade (ZIU) of OpenSDN using the OpenSDN Ansible Deployer container.
+The OpenSDN Ansible Deployer container image can be loaded from the Juniper Networks Contrail Container Registry hosted at ``hub.juniper.net/contrail``.

-Use the procedure in this document to perform a Zero Impact Upgrade (ZIU) of Tungsten Fabric using the Tungsten Fabric Ansible Deployer container.
-This ZIU allows Tungsten Fabric to upgrade while sustaining minimal network downtime.
+Use the procedure in this document to perform a Zero Impact Upgrade (ZIU) of OpenSDN using the OpenSDN Ansible Deployer container.
+This ZIU allows OpenSDN to upgrade while sustaining minimal network downtime.

 Before you begin: